 Medieval and post-medieval archaeology

 We have staff researching and teaching in the periods of both early medieval (Anglo-Saxon and Viking) and later medieval and post-medieval (from the Norman Conquest to the Renaissance), and students can study topics across this range or choose to specialise in one period.

 Social bioarchaeology – people, plants and animals

 Our department is a recognised centre of excellence in the innovative study of social bioarchaeology and the interaction of humans, plants and animals in their wider landscape and environmental context.
-Staff members specialise in palaeoanthropology and zooarchaeology across regions and time-periods ranging from the Palaeolithic to Roman to Post-Medieval Europe.
+Staff specialise in zooarchaeology across regions and time-periods ranging from the Palaeolithic to Roman to Post-Medieval Europe.

 You have the opportunity to combine archaeology and science in the investigation of ancient materials and pyrotechnologies.
 You can study the archaeological, ethnographic and scientific aspects of materials – primarily glass – choosing to specialise in particular methods and techniques or taking a broader comparative approach.

 Visit the Department of Classics and Archaeology website to find out more about our research and teaching profile.